-The use of the OnlineDivorce.com service usually takes between 30 minutes and two hours or more depending on the complexity of your case.
-You’ll start filling out the questionnaire immediately and can either complete it in one sitting, or you can save your progress and complete it at a later date if that is more convenient for you.
+Using the OnlineDivorce.com service usually takes between 30 minutes and two hours or more, depending on the complexity of your case.
+Start by filling out the questionnaire.
+You can do it in one sitting or save your progress and complete it at a later date.
+Whatever is most convenient for you.

-Once you’ve gotten the documents complete, you will need to file them and get your spouse’s signature.
-You’ll have more information regarding the finalization of your divorce case once you complete your paperwork and submit it with the clerk of courts.
+Once you’ve received the completed documents, you will need to file them and get your spouse’s signature.
+More information regarding the finalization of the divorce case is provided once the paperwork has been completed and submitted to the court.

 Here is how OnlineDivorce.com makes completing divorce papers easier:

 We provide the full divorce packet required by the local court - clients do not need to drive to their local courthouse to get the blank forms or search for the right divorce forms online.
 In rare cases, local county forms can vary in color, paper material, size, or bar code, so they may need to be obtained directly from the county clerk's office.

 We complete the necessary forms for clients based on their answers given in a simple guided online interview - clients do not need to understand family law or read through complicated instructions to figure out how to fill out the forms themselves.

 We give detailed, easy to follow step-by-step instructions for filing a divorce with the court - so the client knows exactly what to do to get his/her divorce finalized.